 |Sign-up bonus||150,000 points if you spend $3,000 in first 3 months||60,000 points if you spend $2,000 in first 3 months|

 |Annual fee||$89 ($0 first year)||$0|

 While it is more than we estimate the average cardholder will spend in a year, you are also eligible for a 10,000-point bonus every year you spend $20,000 on purchases (and make one additional purchase) with the IHG Premier.

 Recent changes to IHG Rewards Club cards

 Both of these cards launched in 2018, offering generous sign-up bonuses from the beginning.
-The IHG Premier card has offered generous limited-time bonuses a few times in its history, and the current 140,000-point bonus matches the card’s highest-ever bonus from January of 2020.
+The IHG Premier card has offered generous limited-time bonuses a few times in its history, and the current 150,000-point bonus surpasses the card’s previous highest-ever bonus of 140,000 points.